billwuqin/draft-bclp-green-terminology/draft-bclp-green-terminology.md

-The overall goal is to ensure that the network and underlying devices use energy in a resource conserved manner and at low cost for the nature of the the services it provides and the cost constraints while achieving the network’s functional and performance requirements (e.g.;, improving overall network utilization).
+The overall goal is to ensure that the network and underlying devices use energy in a resource conserved manner and at low cost for the nature of the the services it provides and the cost constraints while achieving the network’s functional and performance requirements (e.g., improving overall network utilization).

 Energy Efficiency Observability: